Rongjiehuang/FastDiff/readme.md

 ```

 ## Disclaimer ##
-This is not an officially supported Tencent product.
+- This is not an officially supported Tencent product.

+- Any organization or individual is prohibited from using any technology mentioned in this paper to generate someone's speech without his/her consent, including but not limited to government leaders, political figures, and celebrities.
+If you do not comply with this item, you could be in violation of copyright laws.